ACCESS-NRI/access-hive.org.au/docs/models/run_a_model/run_access-ram.md

 ![Open ARE VDI terminal example](/assets/run_access_cm/open_are_vdi_terminal.gif){: class="example-img" loading="lazy"}

 ### Set up _persistent session_
 To support the use of long-running processes, such as ACCESS model runs, NCI provides a service on _Gadi_ called [_persistent sessions_](https://opus.nci.org.au/display/Help/Persistent+Sessions).

 To run {{ model }}, you need to start a _persistent session_ and set it as the target session for the model run.

+#### Set up SSH-keys (once-only) {: .no-toc }

+Follow the [initialization step](https://opus.nci.org.au/spaces/DAE/pages/249495793/Run+Cylc7+Suites#RunCylc7Suites-InitialisationStep(once-onlyforaccessdevcompatible-mode)) to accurately set up your ssh keys so you can run the model from outside of the persistent session.

 #### Start a new _persistent session_ {: .no-toc }
 To start a new _persistent session_, using either a _Gadi_ login node or an ARE terminal instance, run the following command: